-Early interventions are often priorities because children are thought to be more malleable (due to fewer environmental constraints and other factors) and because their life path has not yet congealed towards a particular direction, which tends to happen after education, occupation, and family choices are made.
+[bodyni]Early interventions are often priorities, because children are thought to be more malleable (due to fewer environmental constraints and other factors), and because their life paths have not yet congealed toward a particular direction, which tends to happen after education, occupation, and family choices are made.
 As a result, many advocate that early childhood interventions should be prioritized (Heckman, 2006).
-Overall, early school, family, and anti-social interventions suggest that interventions could be effective for personality related outcomes.
+Overall, early school, family, and antisocial interventions suggest that interventions could be effective for personality-related outcomes.
 However, a number of the processes thought to drive personality trait change rely on changes to the self-concept, and an ability to be motivated towards an end goal.
-These proposed pre-requisites may be difficult to accomplish for children, especially pre-school age children.
+These proposed prerequisites may be difficult to accomplish for children, especially preschool-age children.
 In contrast, adults and older adults have a more set identity and a life style that is entrenched by decades of familiarity.

-[A]Conclusion
+[a]Conclusion

-If a person is unhappy with his/her current personality, it is currently not possible to provide a solution with a well-validated intervention.
-Although there is promise across a diverse range of interventions, lacking is any pre-registered randomized controlled trial (RCT) that adhere to CONSORT guidelines, which currently serves as the gold standard for intervention evaluation.
-The multiple types of interventions reviewed above indicate that future editions of this handbook will likely provide clearer guidelines for those unhappy with their personality.
-To make that a reality, more research attempting to change personality is needed.
-Despite the obvious benefits, for the individual and society, there are few direct efforts outside of therapy that attempt to change general aspects of one’s personality.
+[bodyni]If a person is unhappy with his or her personality, it is currently not possible to provide a solution with a well-validated intervention.
+Although there is promise across a diverse range of interventions, lacking is any preregistered randomized controlled trial (RCT) that adheres to Consolidated Standards of Reporting Trials (CONSORT) guidelines, which currently serve as the “gold standard” for intervention evaluation.
+The multiple types of interventions we have reviewed indicate that future editions of this handbook will likely provide clearer guidelines for the person who is unhappy with his or her personality.
+To make this a reality, more research attempting to change personality is needed.
+Despite the obvious benefits for the individual and society, there are few direct efforts outside of therapy that attempt to change general aspects of one’s personality.

-References
+[refhd]References[AU: Changes/additions to journal articles and edited volumes have been verified online]

-Allan, J., Leeson, P., De Fruyt, F., & Martin, S. (2018).
+[ref]Allan, J., Leeson, P., De Fruyt, F., & Martin, S. (2018).
 Application of a 10 week coaching program designed to facilitate volitional personality change: Overall effects on personality and the impact of targeting.
-International Journal of Evidence Based Coaching and Mentoring, 16 (1), 80-94.
+International Journal of Evidence Based Coaching and Mentoring, 16 (1), 80–94.

 Allemand, M., & Flückiger, C. (2017).
 Changing personality traits: Some considerations from psychotherapy process-outcome research for intervention efforts on intentional personality change.
-Journal of Psychotherapy Integration, 27, 476.
+Journal of Psychotherapy Integration, 27, 476–494.